Chime itself is not a bank—it only offers the financial services you see in the app thanks to a partnership with two major US banks.

 What is Chime Bank Name and Address For Direct Deposit?

-Chime's bank name and address for direct deposits usually differ per account depending on the partner bank that fuels your account with banking services.
+Chime's bank name and address for direct deposits usually differ per account, depending on the partner bank that provides your account with banking services.

 In essence, when you open an account with Chime, one of its partner banks (either The Bancorp Bank, N.A. or Stride Bank, N.A.) takes charge of your financial account.
 When you set up direct deposit, you will use the name and routing number of the partner bank associated with your Chime account.